bullmoose20/MK-Docs/docs/komet/faqs.md

             git stash
             git stash clear

-        Will reset any changes you have made to Komet-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
+        Will reset any changes you have made to Kometa-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
 You shouldn't be doing this, so typically this will not lose any of your work.
 If you have done this, the assumption is that you know enough about `git` to know how to prevent that from happening.

     === ":fontawesome-brands-docker: Docker"

         [type this into your terminal]

-            docker pull meisnate12/komet:latest
+            docker pull meisnate12/kometa:latest

-        Then recreate your container via whatever means you used to create it [docker run, docker-compose, etc.], changing the image in the docker command or the `docker-compose.yml` to `meisnate12/komet:latest`.
+        Then recreate your container via whatever means you used to create it [docker run, docker-compose, etc.], changing the image in the docker command or the `docker-compose.yml` to `meisnate12/kometa:latest`.

         If you are using Docker on a NAS like Synology or UNRaid, they will provide some means of doing those two things.

 ### Performance & Scheduling

-??? question "Any tips on increasing Komet performance?"
+??? question "Any tips on increasing Kometa performance?"

-    Use Komet Caching where possible, this allows Komet to temporarily store commonly-used information so that it can be retrieved more efficiently.
-There are [multiple things](https://metamanager.wiki/en/latest/search.html?q=cache&check_keywords=yes&area=default) that can be cached within Komet.
+    Use Kometa Caching where possible, this allows Kometa to temporarily store commonly-used information so that it can be retrieved more efficiently.
+There are [multiple things](https://metamanager.wiki/en/latest/search.html?q=cache&check_keywords=yes&area=default) that can be cached within Kometa.

-    Run Komet after PLEX Scheduled Tasks, as Plex's API tends to be slower at responding whilst it is performing the tasks.
-By default, Komet runs at 5AM to avoid the 3-5am window that Plex suggests for Scheduled Tasks.
+    Run Kometa after PLEX Scheduled Tasks, as Plex's API tends to be slower at responding whilst it is performing the tasks.
+By default, Kometa runs at 5AM to avoid the 3-5am window that Plex suggests for Scheduled Tasks.

     For users who are more technically advanced and happy to risk manipulating the Plex database, considering altering the [PRAGMA_CACHE settings](https://www.reddit.com/r/PleX/comments/ic3cjr/anyone_try_giving_sqlite3_more_cache_to_help/) within Plex.

     **Note:** you MUST use the version of sqlite3 tool that comes with your running version of PLEX or you will mess up your PLEX DB beyond repair.
 See [this article](https://support.plex.tv/articles/repair-a-corrupted-database/) on how to find the proper version for your setup.

-??? question "Why does my Komet run take so long to complete?"
+??? question "Why does my Kometa run take so long to complete?"

-    Every time an item (media, collection, overlay) needs to be updated, Komet needs to send the request to Plex, and then receive confirmation back from Plex that the action has been completed.
+    Every time an item (media, collection, overlay) needs to be updated, Kometa needs to send the request to Plex, and then receive confirmation back from Plex that the action has been completed.
 This can take anywhere from seconds to minutes depending on when Plex provides a response.
 Given that the typical run can update hundreds or even thousands of items, this can quickly add up to a lot of time.
 If "Mass Update" operations are used, then every single item in the library needs to go through this process, which can be lengthy.

-    Overlays can be particularly cumbersome as Komet needs to perform the following actions for each of the items that need to have an overlay applied:
+    Overlays can be particularly cumbersome as Kometa needs to perform the following actions for each of the items that need to have an overlay applied:

     - Check which overlays are applicable (this will take more time depending on how many overlays you are applying)
         - Compare the current poster to confirm what overlays are already applied, if changes are needed then continue with the following steps